timolinn/the-pragmatic-programmer/README.md

 - Duplicate code is a symptom of structural problem.
 - Get into the habit of being constantly critical of your code.
 - An orthogonally designed and implemented system is easier to test.
+- Look for opportunities to improve your code structurally or to make it more orthogonal.
+This process is called __Refactoring__
+- In summary, Orthogonality is reducing the interdependency among a system's components.

 ### Reversibility